vagonbar/gwnfsm/README.md

 # GWN FSM : an Extended Finite Sate Machine (FSM)

+This project implements an Extended Finite State Machine which can be easily adapted to different purposes.
+Besides usual states and transitiones, the extended FSM accepts:

+    actions: a function executed before changing state.
+    conditions: only if the condition is true, the action and the change of state occur.
+    memory: a LIFO stack of strings; may be easily changed to another data type by changin the typedef of the elements of the stack.

-This repository contains code usable to implement an Extended Finite State Machine.
-It is part of the GNU Wireless Network (GWN) project, which intends to provide support for data communications using [GNU Radio](https://www.gnuradio.org/) .
+The GWN FSM is part of the GNU Wireless Network (GWN) project, which intends to provide support for data communications using [GNU Radio](https://www.gnuradio.org/) .

-It is still in progress.

 ## Contents